-If players stay active, they are more likely to develop positive coping skills, increased self-worth, and increased confidence.
+If players stay active, they are more likely to develop positive coping skills, increased selfworth, and increased confidence.
 But many girls who were involved in physical activities and sports when they were younger drop out as they approach puberty.

-Changing attitude regarding physical activity - If a player uses a phrase such as "I'm not an athlete" or "I don't know anything about sports" use it as an opportunity to explain that physical activity is not black and white.
+Prepared with excerpts from: 5 ways to keep girls in sports - Active For Life Changing attitude regarding physical activity -If a player uses a phrase such as "I'm not an athlete" or "I don't know anything about sports" use it as an opportunity to explain that physical activity is not black and white.
 Remind them that no one is ever born a natural athlete, even Olympic champions started at the beginning, and worked hard to succeed in their sport.